attempering/at-engine/doc/cfg-options.md

 #### IV.A.4.
 Energy histogram options

-* `ehist-addahalf` whether to add half of delta E to represent every energy bin.
+* `ehist-add-half-ebin` whether to add half of delta E to represent every energy bin.

   * 0: disabled
   * 1: enabled

   Default: 1.

-* `ehist-keepedge` whether to truncated bins of zero number of visits on both sides of the energy histogram before writing them to file.
+* `ehist-keep-margins` whether to truncated bins of zero number of visits on both sides of the energy histogram before writing them to file.

   * 0: disabled
   * 1: enabled

   Default: 0.

-* `ehist-nozeroes` whether to write histogram entries when the number of visits to the bin is zero.
+* `ehist-no-zeros` whether to write histogram entries when the number of visits to the bin is zero.

   * 0: disabled